ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ## All users

 The MOJ password guidance uses [NCSC guidance][ncscpasswordguidance].
 It recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.
-Some legacy systems might also differ from modern thinking on passwords.
-They have specific rules to follow until a system update meets MOJ password guidance.

 Follow the [GOV.UK advice][govukpasswords] to generate your passwords.
 Use a separate and unique password for each account or service.